Managing the Research Project

 Safeguarding is the action taken to promote the welfare of children under the age of 18 and vulnerable adults and protect them from harm.
-Within research projects this may include staff, students and collaborators, as well as anyone directly affected by our research and teaching activities on campus, and at research and fieldwork sites in the UK or overseas e.g. research subjects, patients, and local communities.
+Within research projects this may include staff, students and collaborators, as well as anyone directly affected by our research and teaching activities on campus, and at research and fieldwork sites in the UK or overseas e.g. research subjects, patients, local communities etc.

 More information is available on the Safeguarding for Research Projects webpage.